1. About project

 To represent Subversion repository need to store information about how Subversion-revision number corresponds to which Git-commit.

-We can’t compute this information every time on startup, because first git push --force
+We can’t compute this information every time on startup, because first git push --force change revision order.

-This information stored persistent in git reference refs/git-as-svn/*
+This information stored persistent in git reference refs/git-as-svn/*.

 In particular because it does not require a separate backup Subversion data.